- What are the Religion Visa requirements?

 Yes, if you have trained for a full year with a religious ministry, you can apply for the minister of religion visa UK to work as a minister of religion.
 You will need to prove your training.

 Yes, it’s possible to apply for a Minister of Religion Visa extension which permits an additional three years to stay in the UK.

 To be able to extend your visa, you will need to demonstrate that you are still needed in your minister of religion, religious order, or religious worker position and must prove that you can meet the same requirements as when you applied for your T2 Minister of Religion Visa.

 After reaching 5 continuous years of residence in the UK, you can apply for indefinite leave to remain (ILR).

 Yes, religious visa holder’s dependents are permitted to work and study except they are not permitted to work as a doctor or sportsperson.
 The rule doesn’t count if your dependents already hold a UK degree for medicine or dentistry (at least the Bachelor’s level) from a recognized education provider.
 Dependents of Tier 2 Minister of Religion visa can study anything that they wish.

-Yes, religious leaders are able to switch into another new, religious position within the same job.
-For the new position, you have to make an application for the change in the job.
+Yes, religious leaders are able to switch to another new religious position within the same profession.
+For the new position, you have to make an application for a change in the job.